Gaotrees/caffe-doc/Model-Zoo.md

     at the IEEE Conf. on Computer Vision and Pattern Recognition (CVPR), Boston, June 2015

 If you find our models useful, please add suitable reference to our paper in your work.

+### More Models for Age and Gender Classification.
+* Additional models for age and gender recognition, trained on the [Adience benchmark dataset](http://www.openu.ac.il/home/hassner/Adience/data.html#agegender) dataset are provided on the [github project page](https://github.com/sebastian-lapuschkin/understanding-age-gender-deep-learning-models) belonging to the ICCV 2017 workshop paper titled ["Understanding and Comparing Deep Neural Networks for Age and Gender Classification"](http://openaccess.thecvf.com/content_ICCV_2017_workshops/papers/w23/Lapuschkin_Understanding_and_Comparing_ICCV_2017_paper.pdf).

+The provided models are based on the architectures of the following networks:
++ Age/Gender.net from [the previous post](#models-for-age-and-gender-classification).
++ BVLC Reference Caffenet
++ BVLC Googlenet
++ VGG 16

+Results obtained with these models are described in the paper:

+    Understanding and Comparing Deep Neural Networks for Age and Gender Classification Sebastian Lapuschkin, Alexander Binder, Klaus-Robert Müller and Wojciech Samek IEEE Workshop on Analysis and Modeling of Faces and Gestures (AMFG), at the IEEE International Conference on Computer Vision Workshops (ICCV), Venice, October 2017

+If you find our models useful, please add suitable reference to our paper in your work.

 ### GoogLeNet_cars on car model classification